-Back to the problem, I have a wheelbarrow lying on its side with one wheel blown up, my wife is at the other end of the garden, under the shade of a mango tree reading a book, in the twenty-five degree, cloudless day.
-I’m looking at the ruins of her treasured wheelbarrow wondering how I was going to explain it to her.
-Why didn’t the gauge show me the tyre was overinflated, my “you beaut” tyre pump must have a broken gauge.
-I know, I will try it on the trailer, which is sitting next to me and see if it works there.
+Back to the problem, I have a wheelbarrow lying on its side with one wheel blown up, my wife is at the other end of the garden, under the shade of a mango tree reading a book, in the twenty-five degrees, cloudless day.
+I’m looking at the ruins of her treasured wheelbarrow, wondering how I was going to explain it to her.
+Why didn’t the gauge show me the tyre was over-inflated, my “you beaut” tyre pump must have a broken gauge?
+I know I will try it on the trailer which is sitting next to me and see if it works there.
 I’m smart this time, I measure the pressure of the tyres independently, and see the left one, the one facing my wife is down a bit.
 I put the pump on and watched it pump up to the correct pressure.
 Great my. pump is working and I must have had a faulty tyre.

-This wheelbarrow is one of the most important implements in the garden, it must be fixed no matter what.
+This wheelbarrow is one of the most important implements in the garden, I must fix it no matter what.
 With my head still ringing from the bang, although most of my hearing returned, my left arm swelling to a balloon, and a newly acquired limp, I decided I must go over to the hardware store, Bunnings to get a new wheel.
 I take the dimensions, and the wheel in case I forget and off I go.

-We are under pandemic rules, we have to stand 1.5 metres from each other and there are strict guidelines.
+We are under pandemic rules; we have to stand 1.5 metres from each other and there are strict guidelines.
 It takes nearly an hour to get into the shop to go look for my wheel, luck would have it they had one in stock, I purchased it at the grand sum of twenty-eight dollars and headed home.
-Instantly I arrived back, I jumped out of the truck like a firefighter attending a burning house fire and rushed over to the wheelbarrow with the new wheel, it slipped over the axle perfectly and was in every way correct except.
-There was always going to be an except wasn’t there, except the width of the wheel, is twenty-six millimetres, or one inch to the Americans wider than the old one.
-Oh, Fuck.
+Instantly I arrived back, I jumped out of the truck like a firefighter attending a burning house fire and rushed over to the wheelbarrow with the new wheel; it slipped over the axle perfectly and was in every way correct except.
+There was always going to be an except wasn’t there.
+Except for the width of the wheel is twenty-six millimetres or one inch to the Americans wider than the old one.
+Oh, fuck.

-Dejected I got the message, I headed home empty-handed, went to my PC and ordered a new wheelbarrow.
-I put everything away, the time was nearing four in the afternoon, and everybody knows during pandemic lockdown that is Happy Hour.
-I had spent my whole day on the wheelbarrow, tomorrow I had to fix a trailer then I might get back to building my shed.
+Dejected, I got the message; I headed home empty-handed, went to my PC and ordered a new wheelbarrow.
+I put everything away.
+The time was nearing four in the afternoon, and everybody knows during pandemic lockdown that is Happy Hour.
+I had spent my entire day on the wheelbarrow, tomorrow I had to fix a trailer then I might get back to building my shed.

 Oh and as a sidebar.
 My ears have come right, my arm still hurts like hell and my limp is going away.
-Oh, and apologies to women and my childbirth remark, that was just a bad reaction to pain on my part, of course, childbirth is more pain.
+Oh, and apologies to women and my childbirth remark, that was just an adverse reaction to pain on my part, of course, childbirth is more pain.